missing-semester-cn/missing-semester-cn.github.io/course-shell.md

 directory).

-If you ever want _more_ information about a program's arguments, inputs, outputs, or how it works in general, give the `man` command a try.
+If you ever want _more_ information about a program's arguments, inputs, outputs, or how it works in general, give the `man` program a try.
 It takes as an argument the name of a program, and shows you its _manual page_.
 Press `q` to exit.